-Today at the Google event the successor to the highly rated Google pixel was announced, the Pixel 2 and Pixel 2 XL.
+Today at the Google event the successor to the highly rated Google pixel was announced, the and Pixel 2 XL.
 I take a look at what Google brings to the table as it continues its journey to build market share in the smartphone sector.

 Design & Build